 According to the Global Muslim Travel Index rating for 2019, Uzbekistan is among the ten most attractive countries among the member countries of the Organization of Islamic Cooperation.

-So our Team GLOBAL CONNECT is always ready to make your "ZIYARAT TOURISM" enjoyable and unforgettable.
+Our Team GLOBAL CONNECT is always ready to make your "ZIYARAT TOURISM" enjoyable and unforgettable.